 Not all essential oils are created equally, however.
-There are synthetic, lab formulated variants that mimic the scents of some plants, but are not natural products.
-Choose USDA Certified Organic oils to insure that you have a pure and natural substance derived directly from nature.
+There are synthetic, lab formulated variants that mimic the scents of some plants but are not natural products.
+Choose USDA Certified Organic oils to ensure that you have a pure and natural substance derived directly from nature.

 The Best Essential Oils To Eliminate Smoke Odor

 Citrus oils have more than just scent going for them.
 These compounds are naturally antibacterial and work as natural solvents, breaking down grease and oils.
 They are also considered to have mood-boosting effects.
 These essential oils are also effective to eliminate other types of odors.

 Don’t use essential oils containing limonene (citrus) if you have pets.
 For a list of toxic essential oils for pets read this article.

 How to Use Essential Oils to Fight Odors (4 DIY Recipes)

 Now that you know the best odor killing essential oils, all that remains is to learn the most effective ways in which to use them.
 The following home remedies will help you eliminate smoke odor anywhere.